homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 * `exposeEcoFunction` (boolean): When enabled it will create a switch to control Eco Function.

 * `exposeDryMode` (boolean): When enabled it will create a switch to control Dry Mode.
-Note: disabling this switch will set Auto Mode.

 * `exposeFanMode` (boolean): When enabled it will create a switch to control Fan Mode.
-Note: disabling this switch will set Auto Mode.

 * `exposeQuietMode` (boolean): When enabled it will create a switch to control Quiet Mode.
 Quiet Mode can also be enabled by setting the speed slider (rotation) to 1.